Longevity Syndrome: A Condition You Want!

 Kick the habit.
 When you quit smoking it can raise your HDL level because it reduces damaged fats and allows your body to establish healthy antioxidant levels.

 Have daily bowel movements.
-If you’re constipated you will not eliminate cholesterol properly, and it will recirculate in your blood stream increasing your need for interventions.
+If you’re constipated, you will not eliminate cholesterol properly and it will recirculate in your blood stream increasing a need for interventions.

 Supplement properly.
-Some nutritional supplements, such as phytosterols, soy proteins, and black seed extracts, may increase HDL cholesterol levels.
+Some nutritional supplements may support the increase of HDL cholesterol levels.
 Multiple mechanisms are involved in the regulation of HDL levels, so changes in production and clearance of HDL may have different clinical implications.
 The clinical relevance of the changes in HDL and Apo A-I caused by nutrient supplementation needs to be tested in controlled clinical trials.10

 - Krill Oil and Fish Oil: In large systematic reviews of the available literature, consistent reductions in triglyceride (TG) and increases of good cholesterol HDL levels following consumption of Omega-3 fatty acids have been proven.
 The net benefits of these changes have been disputed, although several large intervention trials show that Omega-3 fatty acids from fish and krill oils reduce mortality in patients with high risk of developing coronary heart disease (CHD).
 In its guidelines for reducing CHD, the American Heart Association has included fish consumption and fish oil supplementation based on the acknowledgement that EPA and DHA may decrease the risk of CHD, decrease sudden deaths, decrease arrhythmias, and slightly lower blood pressure8,9.